-With regard to paying your nanny, most nannies tend to talk in terms of net salary - and that is fine.
+With regard to paying your nanny (permanent or temporary nanny), most nannies tend to talk in terms of net salary - and that is fine.
 However, when you draw up a nanny contract it's important to convert the agreed net total to an equivalent gross amount.
 There are many good reasons for converting net to gross, but a good nanny agency will cover all these points with you and simplify the calculation for you.
-When families hire a nanny in London, any good nanny agency service should also be able to provide up-to-date advice on nannies tax and insurance and other relevant nanny employment issues such as Ofsted registration and nanny sharing.
+When families hire a nanny in London, any good nanny agency service should also be able to provide up-to-date advice when hiring a nanny, say, on nannies tax and insurance and other relevant nanny employment issues such as Ofsted registration and nanny sharing.
 Nannies cannot usually present themselves for work as self-employed, so as an employer, when you hire a nanny you will be responsible for ensuring your nannies tax and national insurance is paid accurately.
 Hiring a nanny in London can be cumbersome, however a good agency will be able to recommend reputable payroll companies.
 At Fulham Nannies℠ we currently recommend the payroll companies Nannytax, and Way2Paye, who for a small annual fee will do all the payroll calculations and provide you with pay slips for your nanny - making the whole process of hiring a nanny a good deal easier.
 Payroll companies will offer advice on current employment law and keep you up-to-date with any emerging legal requirements such as nanny pensions, enabling you to relax and know that you're performing all employer responsibilities accurately and correctly.

 Your nanny is a professional

 Some nannies and families keep in touch many years after the nanny has left (I still do) and many become good friends.
-Nonetheless, your nanny is an employee and it is a good idea to have a friendly but professional relationship.
+Nonetheless, when you hire a nanny your nanny is an employee and it is a good idea to have a friendly but professional relationship.
 These boundaries are easy to lose when someone becomes close to your family, but if you are too close it can be hard for the employer to feel able to ask the nanny to do something a little differently, or for the nanny to say no to a request to babysit for the third time that week, as an example.
 This could lead to resentment in extreme situations, so it's always prudent to maintain a pleasant but professional relationship with your nanny.